 - Getting started with Backup and Restore

-- Backup your web space via FTP
+- Backup your web space via SFTP

 - Backup your web space with File Manager